resource-watch/slate/source/includes/concept/_dataset.md

 #### Carto

-Carto is an open, powerful, and intuitive map platform for discovering and predicting the key insights underlying the location data in our world.
+Carto is an open, powerful, and intuitive map platform for discovering and predicting key insights underlying the location data in our world.
 In order to create a dataset based on CartoDB data, you should create a dataset providing:

 `{ "connectorType": "rest", "provider": "cartodb" }`